 The 6040 and 6041 terminals contain a Terminal Busy flag which informs the controller of the FIFO's status.

-Controllers intended for use with these terminals at 600 baud test the Terminal Busy flag before transmitting each character, and suspend the data transmission if the Terminal Busy flag is set to 1.
+Controllers intended for use with these terminals at

+600 baud test the Terminal Busy flag before transmitting each character, and suspend the data transmission if the Terminal Busy flag is set to 1.

 The Terminal Busy flag monitors the signal FIFO IR.
+As

-As each character is loaded into the FIFO's input cell, FIFO IR is forced false.
+each character is loaded into the FIFO's input cell, FIFO IR is forced false.
 After the character moves from the input cell and falls into the FIFO stack, FIFO IR returns true.
 If the FIFO is full, the character remains in the input buffer and FIFO IR remains false.
-If it remains false for two consecutive periods of the 416MHz clock, the Terminal Busy flag is set to 1.
-The signal TERMINAL BUSY is sent to the controller via an EIA interface.
-The Terminal Busy flag is set to 0 when FIFO IR returns true.
+If it remains false for two consecutive periods of the signal TERMINAL BUSY is sent to the controller via an EIA interface.
+The Terminal Busy flag is set to 0 when